 The best gifts are the ones we did not expect.
 The sweetest acts of kindness are the ones that are done without asking for anything in return.
 Do them because you want to, not because you have to or feel you need to.

-HOWEVER, that being said…since this post is about reconnecting, I feel it’s important that both parties actively participate.
+HOWEVER, that being said…since this post is about reconnecting with your spouse, I feel it’s important that both parties actively participate.
 So if there’s something you’d like Hubs to do for you, in the words of my Hubs, “just ask”.
 He may not know what it is you desire.
 If you want flowers or a chance to sleep in or some quality time together…communicate that to him.
 Tell him how you’d like to be loved and show him how much you love him.
 Then take a step back and let him show you.